truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 Choosing a base image must be considered carefully.
 I recommend:
 * Choose only an official image as a base image, to make sure you do not have unknown vulnerabilities
 * Favor official images also to make sure it will be maintained and evolve over time
 * Try to keep your image as small as possible.
-So rely only on what is strictly necessaery to run...
-It not useful to import more than needed, as you might have mure vulnerabilities because of that
+So rely only on what is strictly necessary to run...
+It is not useful to import more than needed, as you might have more vulnerabilities because of that

 And to ensure the security of your image, you can security scanner, a GCP service that scans Containers Registry and Artifact Registry.

 #### Developing a continuous integration pipeline using services (e.g., Cloud Build, Container Registry) that construct deployment artifacts

-To develop a Continuous integration?deployment pipelines, you can use Cloud Build.
+To develop a Continuous integration/deployment pipelines, you can use Cloud Build.
 Cloud Build is a service like CircleCI or TravisCI, providing CI as a service.

 You can configure your CI pipeline in a `cloudbuild.yaml` file that respects the Cloud Build format (https://cloud.google.com/cloud-build/docs/build-config?hl=en).
 You define `steps` that are the task to execute.
 Tasks are executed in a Docker container.
 You can specify the Docker image (`name`) for the step depending on the task you have to perform (like maven build, docker push, yarn...).

-Every steps shares the same volumes, `/workspace`.
-This folder is shared among all the steps.
+Every step shares the same volumes, `/workspace`.
 So you can build your project in one step and build the Docker image in the other...
 If you need more than the default volumes, examples, you want to persist the maven local repositories as you need to perform several maven build in the pipeline, you can define your own `volumes`, Cloud Build will persist them.

 By default, the execution is linear, which means steps are executed after one another, in the order defined in the `cloudbuild.yaml` file.
 If you need parallelism, you can use `waitFor` with `id` to say, my step will wait only for the step `id` to finish.
 So here starts a parallel pipeline.

 To push images on Containers registry, you define a custom step executing a `docker push`, or you can use the `images` statement (at the same level as `steps`).
 At the end of the pipeline, Cloud build will automatically push images to the specified hub.

 The purpose of the pipeline is to build your project, executing unit and integration test and then build your artifact.
-You can go further by executing end-to-end tests after your application has been deployed when you are not deploying `main` for instance...
+You can go further by executing end-to-end tests after your application has been deployed when you are not deploying to production for instance...
 It is up to you.

-To make sure you hve a full CI pipeline, you need to use Cloud Trigger (and Source repositories, it is easier).
+To make sure you have a full CI pipeline, you need to use Cloud Trigger (and Source repositories, it is easier).
 This combination will trigger a build every time a push is made on a branch of your application (on a branch, or on anything you specified in Cloud Trigger).
 You can use `substitutions` variable in your `cloudbuild.yaml` file to make the most of it.
-Like using a particular namespace for kube, or a specific service for cloud-run, or running your application with specific EMV variable to connect to a different database depending if you are deploying staging or production...
+Like using a particular namespace for kube, or a specific service for cloud-run, or running your application with specific EMV variable to connect to a different database depending on if you are deploying staging or production...

 * CloudBuild does not support conditional steps yet.
 So you need to perform that manually with a shell `if`...
 Not great
 * CloudBuild does not support caching automatically.
 If you want a cache (like the maven local repository, you need to define it yourself...)